-The modes for sustain pedal are organized into four groups, Basic, Inc / Dec, Other, and MID Transformer.
-The modes for the MIDI Transformer are described in a separate section here, and the rest of the modes are described below.
+The modes for sustain pedals are organized into three groups, Basic, Advanced, and MIDI Transformer.
+The modes for the MIDI Transformer are described in a separate section here.
+Each mode has up to 3 swuch-modes that dictate how the MIDI Expression will react to your pedal.